freistli/rootbot/README.md

      https://github.com/freistli/chatgpt-api/tree/main/demos/demo-azurefunction-release

-     Note: currenlty prompter and openai should be in differetn Azure Function App because they are using different dependencies now.
+     Note: currenlty prompter and openai should be in different Azure Function Apps because they are using different dependencies now.

      Also need to configure your OpenAI_API_Key there after publishing them (for both Azure Function Apps):